Table of Contents

 Enter the total Form CT-1 deposits for the year, including any overpayment that you applied from filing Form CT-1 X and any overpayment that you applied from your 2015 return.

 If line 15 is more than line 16, enter the difference on line 17.
 Otherwise, see Overpayment below.
 You do not have to pay if line 17 is under $1.
 Generally, you should show a balance due on line 17 only if your total railroad retirement taxes based on compensation for the year (line 15) is less than $2,500.
 However, see Accuracy of Deposits Rule, earlier, regarding payments made under the accuracy of deposits rule.

 If you were required to make federal tax deposits, pay the amount shown on line 17 by EFT.
-If you were not required to make federal tax deposits, you may pay the amount shown on line 17 using EFTPS or a check or money order.
+If you were not required to make federal tax deposits, you may pay the amount shown on line 17 by EFT, check, or money order.
 For more information on electronic payment options, visit the IRS website at www.irs.gov/e-pay.

 If line 16 is more than line 15, enter the difference on line 18.
 Never make an entry on both lines 18 and 17.
 If line 18 is less than $1, we will send you a refund or apply it to your next return only if you ask us in writing to do so.

 If you deposited more than the correct amount for the year, you can have the overpayment refunded or applied to your next return by checking the appropriate box on line 18.
 Check only one box on line 18.
 If you do not check either box or if you check both boxes, generally we will apply the overpayment to your account.
 We may apply your overpayment to any past due tax account that is shown in our records under your EIN.

 This is a summary of your yearly tax liability, not a summary of deposits made.
 If line 15 is less than $2,500, do not complete Part II or Form 945-A.